we-l-ee/CastAway/README.md

 #Cast Away PROJECT

-Using 1 channel color to represent instensity of spotlight.
+Using 1 channel color to represent intensity of spotlight.
 8bit would be enough.
-GObject all have static variable which indicates the current avaible texture unit(could be used in sampler.). setLight function must not send unnacesary buffers.(Direction changes allways so it`s not realy doable.)
+GObject all have static variable which indicates the current available texture unit(could be used in sampler.). setLight function must not send unnecessary buffers.(Direction changes always so it`s not realy doable.)

 implement in GObject static step function and variable for setting and getting last STEP! as deltaTime.

 pPerson class must adapt to sliding and doing falling when sliding.

-for infinite sky take the camera position an move the fuck away that much of the position
+for infinite sky take the camera position an move the away that much of the position

 BUGS: